-Authors: Albert Carnesale, Member of the Board, Belfer Center for Science and International Affairs, Graham Allison, Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School
+Authors: Albert Carnesale, Member of the Board, Belfer Center for Science and International Affairs, Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School

 THE United States Senate should vote to ratify the INF Treaty - and it will.
 As in the committee hearings, debate on the floor focuses on the consequences of this treaty for national security.
 In the end, most members will agree with Sen. Sam Nunn's conclusion that the treaty makes a 'modest but useful contribution to NATO security.'

 But while accurate in its own terms, such an assessment misses the larger significance of this act.
 Consider the implications of a Democratically controlled Senate ratifying an arms control treaty proposed, signed, and justified by Ronald Reagan.
 First, with Sen. Joseph Biden's resolution as a condition of Senate approval, such an action will resolve the constitutional issue of the role of the administration and Congress in interpreting treaties.
 Second, it will relegitimize arms control as an essential leg of a coherent national security policy.
 Third, it will begin to redefine the bipartisan center in national security policy.